 From renting a thatched cottage overlooking the vines to wine tastings against the backdrop of mountains, here are five of the best vineyards in the Western Cape.

-The wine cellar offers the opportunity to taste, for free, some of the farm’s first vintages.
-Some varieties you should definitely try include Rose, Chenin Blanc, a 2012 Chardonnay, and a careful selection of other delectable offerings.
+Guests can also enjoy wine tasting and delicious platters at the Tasting Room.
+The wine cellar offers the opportunity to taste some of the farm’s first vintages.
+Some varieties you should definitely try include Mourvedre Rosé, Chenin Blanc, a 2016 Chardonnay, and a careful selection of other delectable offerings.

 2. La Motte